JanoBourian/fastapi-basic/README.md

     - Deleting Products
     - Creating a route to update products
     - Response Model
+        - Product
+        - BaseModel
+        - Typing --> When you have a list of products and you need to sho only the basemodel or the Product model
     - HTTP status code
     - Raising Exceptions